 Applications are now open for the 2022 Plant Heritage bursary.

 Previous projects have been supported in the areas of:

 - Horticultural training relevant to improving the Collection

 - Assistance with improving interpretation for visitors

-- Professional photography of the Collection
+- Professional photography, or materials for making herbarium sheets of the Collection